Meole Brace: Sports

-Meole Brace is home to Meole Brace Bowling Club, built in 1934, and to the council-run 12-hole Meole Brace Municipal Golf Course whose professional is award-winning Class AA PGA Pro, Will Shakespeare who offers a full range of professional golf services to all visitors and members.
-The course links the village to the nearby settlements of Reabrook and Sutton Park as well as Reabrook Nature Reserve.
+Meole Brace is home to Meole Brace Bowling Club, built in 1934, and to the council-run 12-hole Meole Brace Municipal Golf Course.
+The course links the village to the nearby settlements of Reabrook and Sutton Park as well as Rea Brook Valley Nature Reserve.

 The suburb has a sunday league football club, AFC Meole Brace, who currently compete in the Shrewsbury & District Sunday League.
 They play home games at Church Road.

-New Meadow (aka Montgomery Waters Meadow), the home ground of Shrewsbury Town F.C., is located within the suburb.
+The New Meadow (aka Croud Meadow), the home ground of Shrewsbury Town F.C., is located just to the east of the suburb.